 Introducing Oxfordshire on the Move

 Moving more makes so much difference to our health, wellbeing and quality of life – but far too many people in Oxfordshire don't have the opportunities they deserve to live an active life.
-The cost of living crisis will make it even more difficult for all of us to be active as the days become shorter and weather colder.

 Our collective ambitions

 - Everything is connected, change in one place needs changes elsewhere.
 The behaviours needed to increase physical activity cannot be addressed by individual programmes or organisations working alone, they need to be encouraged and supported in a joined-up way across the system.
 The YouMove and Move Together programmes show what can be done when many organisations work together.

 - The need for collaborative, distributed leadership & the opportunity to begin to build a social movement – We will need the active support of leaders across sectors and at all levels to adopt collaborative approaches to leadership thinking beyond their own organisation.
 Ultimately, we must build a social movement where everyone makes it their mission to get others moving.